gustavofds/dev-test/README.md

   - GET /api/transactions?userId=613920df202008b80675de7a => To get all transactions of an especific user
   - POST /api/transactions => To create a new transaction
   - GET /api/users/613920df202008b80675de7a/balance => to get a specific users balance
-  - POST /api/users/login => basic implementation of login functionality
+  - POST /api/users/login => basic implementation of a login functionality (just checks if the password matches with the one stored in the DB)

   The main technologies used were NodeJS (w/ JavaScript) + Express connected to a local instance of MongoDB.